saawsm/SW32/docs/index.md

 *[Display Module]: Third-party display module (ADA358)

 The reason for having a separate output board is primarily for flexibility, space savings (expand vertically instead of horizontally), and long-term cost savings.
 Most of the cost is in the main board.
 So being able to reuse the main board when changing the output design will help keep costs down.

+## Disclaimer

+The SW32 comes with absolutely no warranty of any kind.
+The designs are free to use, under the conditions defined in the license.
+Using the designs in original or modified form, implies acceptance of any and all associated risks and liabilities.

+* Use it entirely at your own risk.
+* Do not use it for anything safety-critical, medical, industrial, military, or illegal.
+* Do not use it on anyone without explicit and informed consent.
+* Keep any and all electrodes below the chest.
+* Do not use Li-Ion battery packs without a BMS.

+*[BMS]: Battery Management System

+### Safety

+SW32 can generate potentially lethal voltages and currents on its outputs and on internal components, even when powered from a battery.
+The risks associated with building, testing and using this device can be reduced but not eliminated.